Catherine M. Prelinger: Personal life

-Catherine Magill married twice.
+Magill married twice.
 Her first husband was William Prescott Holden; they married in 1948, and had two daughters.
 Her second husband was Vienna-born psychotherapist Ernst Prelinger; they married in 1965.
 Catherine Magill Prelinger died from cancer in 1991, aged 66 years, in New Haven.
 The CCWH Catherine Prelinger Memorial Award is a postdoctoral scholarship given by the Coordinating Council for Women in History, to "a contemporary scholar whose academic path has not followed the traditional path of uninterrupted study."